Comparing Classes and Structures

 Classes Are Reference Types

-, but you still can changed the value ,because It is the frameRate property of the underlying VideoMode that is changed, not the values of the constant references to that VideoMode.
+It is let not var, but you still can changed the value ,because It is the frameRate property of the underlying VideoMode that is changed, not the values of the constant references to that VideoMode.

 1 | let tenEighty = VideoMode() |